txstate-etc/dataloader-factory/README.md

   extractKey: book => book.authorId
 })
 export const authorBooksResolver = (author, args, context) => {
-  return context.dataLoaderFactory.getOneToMany('booksByAuthorId', args).load(author.id)
+  return context.dataLoaderFactory.getMany(booksByAuthorIdLoader, args).load(author.id)
 }
 ```
-Behind the scenes, what this does is generate a distinct DataLoader for each set of args used on that resolver.
-Since a graphql query is always finite, and each request gets a new factory, the number of possible DataLoaders generated is finite and manageable as well.
+Behind the scenes, what this does is generate a distinct dataloader instance for each set of args used on that resolver.
+Since a graphql query is always finite, and each request gets a new factory, the number of possible dataloaders generated is finite and manageable as well.

 ## Advanced Usage Example
 Many GraphQL data types will have more than one other type referencing them.
 In those